ashishkarnad/sandbox/core/README.md

 http://localhost:4567/results
 ```

-In the [dashboard client view](http://localhost:3000/#/clients), we can see that there are no active alerts and that the client is healthy.
+In the [dashboard client view](http://172.28.128.3:3000/#/clients), we can see that there are no active alerts and that the client is healthy.

 _NOTE: The dashboard auto-refreshes every 10 seconds._

-**4. Provide context about the systems you're monitoring with a discovery event**
+**4. Provide context about the systems we're monitoring with a discovery event**

 This time, use the clients API to create an event that gives Sensu some extra information about docs.sensu.io: